YuhKuro/Numlocked/case/readme.md

-Designed out of red oak
+Designed in inventor.
+Built using red oak.